Building Payment Brand Strength: Why Your Logo Tells Only...

 Key Takeaways

-• Generic payment processors force businesses to sacrifice brand ownership for convenience, creating long-term commercial vulnerability
+- Generic payment processors force businesses to sacrifice brand ownership for convenience, creating strategic commercial vulnerability

 Your logo represents everything your business stands for.
 Quality.
 Trust.
 Innovation.
 Yet when it comes to payments, most software platforms hand that brand identity over to generic processors without realising what they're giving up.